AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50814-an-admin-user-is-not-able-to-create-credit-memo.md

 ---
-title: "ACSD-50814: Fixes the issue where admin user is not able to create credit memo"
+title: "ACSD-50814: Admin user is not able to create credit memo"
 description: Apply the ACSD-50814 patch to fix the Adobe Commerce issue where an admin user is not able to create a credit memo.
 ---

 # ACSD-50814: Admin user is not able to create credit memo

-The ACSD-50814 patch fixes the issue where an admin user is not able to create credit memo.
+The ACSD-50814 patch fixes the issue where an admin user is not able to create a credit memo.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is ACSD-50814.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions